thesephist/sistine/content/docs/tpl.md

 {{ end }}
 ```

-Besides the properties that are normally a part of each value in the list, within each `{{ each }}` section, the template has access to three special variables:
+Besides the properties that are normally a part of each value in the list, within each `{{ each }}` section, a template has access to three special variables:

 - `i` is the index in the loop, starting at 0
-- `*` is the template parameter immediately outside the loop, useful for accessing out-of-scope variables from within the loop
+- `*` is the template parameter immediately outside the loop, useful for accessing out-of-scope variables from within the loop like `{{ *.site.name }}`
 - `_` is the parent value, _i.e._ the thing being iterated over

 ### Escaping for HTML